Humbert: A Piano Man & Rising French Star

 “It was a great experience.
 I played three times on Court 1.
 It was just unbelievable,” Humbert said.
 “There were a lot of people.
 I’m very happy to see the public and get to entertain the crowd.”

-In his next tournament, Humbert kept his momentum going on the grass in Newport, where he made his second tour-level semi-final.
-The lefty was just two points away from making his maiden final at that level against big-serving American John Isner, who was highly complimentary of his opponent.
+In his next tournament, Humbert kept his momentum going on the grass in Newport, where he made his second tour-level semi-final, losing against American John Isner, who was highly complimentary of his opponent.

 “He serves very well.
 He’s a very effective server, a lefty, and he’s playing with a lot of confidence,” Isner said.
 “He’s only 21 years old, so that [confidence] comes with winning matches.
 He’s growing in confidence and growing in belief.”

-Humbert has climbed as high as World No. 46 this year, a marked improvement considering this time two years ago he was barely inside the Top 500.
-And according to Herbert, Humbert still has plenty of room to grow.
+Humbert has climbed as high as World No. 41 this year, a marked improvement considering he began September 2017 outside the Top 700.
+He lifted his first ATP Tour trophy in Auckland this January.
+According to Herbert, Humbert still has plenty of room to grow.

 “That’s what’s nice about him: you have no idea where he can stop.
 I think he can be an amazing player.
 I think he has a lot to achieve yet.
 He was not far from going to the final in Newport, he played the second week at Wimbledon,” Herbert said.
 “I think he can go far.”

-This season has been Humbert’s first on the ATP Tour, and he has greatly enjoyed getting to travel to different cities and see the tournaments he has heard about growing up.
+Last season was Humbert’s first on the ATP Tour, and he has greatly enjoyed getting to travel to different cities and see the tournaments he has heard about growing up.
 And the more time Humbert spends under the spotlight, the more he will get used to competing against the best players in the world, which is something that he embraces.